Halbachb/Cobbler/README.md

 This script was designed to use the Chrome browser and webdriver.
 If you want to use a different browser, you'll need to download/install the appropriate driver for your browser of choice and modify line 5.

-Download browser drivers from http://watir.com/guides/drivers/
+Download and install browser drivers from http://watir.com/guides/drivers/

 To change from Chrome driver to another, modify line 5.
 Example to change from Chrome to Firefox: